 - Unique layer 3, 4, and 7 visibility and control, with live your service taps for full audit capture

 - Optimization for interoperations with tools such as Prometheus and Grafana, Jaeger and Zipkin, and Elasticsearch,

 - Multi-platform support, including K8s, AWS EKS, Azure AKS, Openshift OCP, OKD, Konvoy, and bare metal,

 - Intelligently automated indications and warning, scaling, and performance optimization, and

-- A team of proven, dedicated service mesh industry professionals ready to support and guide you through your entire service mesh journey.
+- A team of proven, dedicated industry professionals ready to support and guide you through your entire journey.

-Finally, while greymatter.io is a proprietary capability, we are also highly engaged in the open-source community surrounding service mesh technology.
+Finally, while Greymatter.io is a proprietary capability, we are also highly engaged in the open-source community surrounding application networking technology.
 Doing so helps us maintain knowledge and awareness of the open-source environment.
-In our case, we pay specific attention to the popular Envoy Proxy, Prometheus, and SPIRE projects, using their unique capabilities to enhance our universal service mesh platform.
+In our case, we pay specific attention to the popular Envoy Proxy, Prometheus, and SPIRE projects, using their unique capabilities to enhance our platform.
 We also provide an open-source team that works on some of the most challenging problems facing these open source projects, such as administrative endpoints security and incremental discovery services.
 These efforts help us further maximize your investment and minimize your risk.